Chi Adanna Mgbako

 Research and Teaching Areas

 Chi Adanna Mgbako is clinical professor of law and director of the Walter Leitner International Human Rights Clinic at Fordham Law School.
-In partnership with grassroots organizations, she and her students work on human rights projects focusing on sex workers’ rights, women’s rights and gender justice, criminal justice reform, and access to justice.
-She has conducted human rights fieldwork in many countries, among them Botswana, Ethiopia, Kenya, Liberia, Mauritius, Malawi, Namibia, Nigeria, Rwanda, Sierra Leone, South Africa, Uganda, and the United States.
+In partnership with grassroots organizations, she and her students work on human rights projects focusing primarily on sex worker rights, women’s rights and gender justice, and criminal justice reform.
+She has conducted human rights fieldwork in many countries, among them Botswana, Ethiopia, Kenya, Liberia, Mauritius, Malawi, Namibia, Nigeria, Rwanda, Sierra Leone, South Africa, Uganda and the United States.

-Under Mgbako’s direction, the clinic has worked on numerous projects, including human rights trainings on women and HIV/AIDS, female genital cutting, and LGBT refugee rights; human rights reports on access to safe abortion, police abuse of marginalized communities, and employment discrimination against transgender people; mobile legal aid clinics in rural communities; legal research for public interest lawsuits challenging the forced HIV testing of sex workers; claims to the United Nations on behalf of arbitrarily detained prisoners; shadow reports to international human rights bodies documenting abuses against African sex workers; and consultancy work for community-based paralegal programs.
+Under Mgbako’s direction, the clinic has worked on numerous projects, including shadow reports to international human rights bodies documenting abuses against African sex workers; claims to the United Nations on behalf of arbitrarily detained prisoners; human rights trainings on women and HIV/AIDS, LGBT refugee rights, and female genital cutting; human rights reports on police abuse of marginalized communities, employment discrimination against transgender people, and access to safe abortion; legal research for public interest lawsuits challenging the forced HIV testing of sex workers; mobile legal aid clinics in rural communities; and consultancy work for community-based paralegal programs.